breezeight/nicola_blog/docs/dev/authetication_and_authorization/oidc-protocol-explanation.md

+## Overview

-**OpenID Connect (OIDC)** is an authentication protocol that builds on the OAuth 2.0 framework, enabling secure and standardized user authentication across various applications and services: it utilizes the authorization and authentication mechanisms of OAuth 2.0.
+**OpenID Connect (OIDC)** is an authentication protocol that builds on the OAuth 2.0 framework, enabling secure and standardized user authentication across various applications and services: it utilizes the authorization mechanisms of OAuth 2.0.

+At a practical level, that statement means:

+1. OAuth 2.0 answers: “Can this application access this resource?”
+Example:

+- You click “Connect Google Drive” in an app
+- You log in with Google
+- The app gets an access token
+- That token lets the app read your files

+But here’s the key limitation: 👉 The app still does not formally know who you are.
+It only has permission to access resources.

+2. OIDC adds: “Who is the user that just logged in?”

+OpenID Connect extends OAuth 2.0 by adding identity information in a standardized way.

+It introduces a new token: **ID Token (JWT)** → contains verified user identity.
+Typical contents:

+- user ID (sub)
+- email
+- name
+- authentication time

+So now 👉 The app can say:“User nik@example.com, just authenticated successfully.”

+As a real-world analogy, Think of it like this:

+- OAuth 2.0 = a **keycard** that opens doors (it proves permission)
+- OIDC = a **passport** + **keycard** (it proves who you are + what you can access)

+Why people say **OIDC is an identity layer on top of OAuth 2.0.**?

+OIDC doesn’t replace OAuth 2.0—it reuses it:

+- Same flows (Authorization Code, etc.)
+- Same endpoints (/authorize, /token)
+- Same access tokens
+- Then it adds identity on top:
+  - ID Token
+  - UserInfo endpoint
+  - standardized claims

+So “layer” literally means **OIDC = OAuth 2.0 + identity semantics**

 While [OAuth 2.0 is an authorization protocol](oauth2-explanation.md), OIDC is an identity authentication protocol and may be used to verify the identity of a user to a client service, also called **Relying Party**.
 In addition, users' claims like, for example, name, email address, etc., may also be shared on request.

-An OIDC provider (often referred to as an **OpenID Provider** or **Identity Provider**, **IdP**) is the entity responsible for authenticating users and issuing identity tokens that confirm their identity to client applications, also known as **Relying Parties** (**RPs**).
+An OIDC provider (often referred to as an **OpenID Provider** or **Identity Provider**, **IdP**) is the entity responsible for authenticating users and issuing identity tokens that confirm their identity to client applications - **Relying Parties** (**RPs**).

 ```mermaid
 %% OpenID Connect (OIDC) Authentication Flow - Activity Diagram with Steps Numbered